quelgar/scala-uv/README.md

 # Scala Native bindings for libuv

+> Handcrafted, artisanal Scala Native bindings for libuv.

 **scala-uv** is a Scala Native library that provides Scala bindings for [libuv](https://libuv.org), which is a multi-platform asynchronous IO library written in C. libuv was originally developed for Node.js, but it's also used by other software projects.

-Only Scala 3 is supported at this time.
+Only Scala 3 is supported.

 ## Getting it